chemalot/chemalot/README.md

    Generate various types of fingerprints including, linear fingerprints and smarts based fragment fingerprints.

 * **`sdfFPCluster.pl`**
    Use the specified fingerprints to cluster input molecules using the Sphere Exclusion clustering algorithm.
+A radius of 0.5 is a good values for clustering HTS libraries.
    [Gobbi A, Lee M. DISE: Directed Sphere Exclusion.
 J. Chem.
 Inf.
 Comput.
 Sci.
 2002, 43 (1), 317.323]

 * **`sdfFPNNFinder.csh`**